Macular Degeneration Diagnosis and Co-Management

 During the eye exam, your doctor may use optical coherence tomography (OCT) to look closely at the retina.
 This machine scans the retina and provides your doctor with detailed images of the macular and the retina.
 Your doctor may use special drops to dilate your eyes before this test is conducted because it makes it easier to examine the retina.

 You will be asked to sit in front of the OCT machine so that the eye scan can be completed.
 Nothing touches your eye, and the test is painless.
 The test takes about 5–10 minutes to complete.

 Treatment for AMD depends on the type and stage of the disease.

-There is no treatment for early AMD, but by catching it early through a comprehensive eye exam and making changes in lifestyle by eating healthy, exercise, and quitting smoking can help.
-There are some things which can be done for dry AMD in the intermediate stage, such as supplements, which may slow down the progression of the disease.
-There is no treatment for late-stage dry AMD at this point, so people who are diagnosed with late-stage dry AMD must live with some amount of vision loss.
+There is no treatment for early AMD, but catching it early through a comprehensive eye exam and making lifestyle changes, such as eating healthy, exercising, and quitting smoking, can help.
+There are some things that can be done for dry AMD in the intermediate stage, such as taking supplements, which may slow down the progression of the disease.
+There is currently no treatment for late-stage dry AMD, so people who are diagnosed with late-stage dry AMD must live with some amount of vision loss.

-Remember, in the early stages of the most common form of AMD, there is usually no obvious symptoms, and the best way to catch it early is to come in for regular comprehensive eye exams.
+Remember, in the early stages of the most common form of AMD, there are usually no obvious symptoms.
+The best way to catch it early is to come in for regular comprehensive eye exams.

 Contact us at Decatur Family Eye Care to schedule an appointment for a comprehensive eye exam today.